-Mechanisms of food allergy
+Mechanisms of a food allergy

 The hygiene hypothesis puts emphasis on the influence of the type and diversity of human microbiota, with the timing of exposure to these antigens.
-It is strengthened by the observation that probiotics and prebiotics reduce the incidence of these conditions.
+This theory is strengthened by the observation that probiotics and prebiotics reduce the incidence of these conditions.
 Another piece of supporting evidence is the reduction in severe infections concomitant with the increase in allergies and autoimmune disease.

-- The timing of food introduction
+The timing of food introduction

 Innate and adaptive immunity

-Overall, food allergies mediated by IgE may be considered a defective form of adaptation to a non-noxious and in fact beneficial substance, so that the body mounts a learned immunologic reaction against it in an inappropriate manner.
+Overall, food allergies mediated by immunoglobulin E (IgE) may be considered a defective form of adaptation to a non-noxious, and in fact, beneficial substance, so that the body mounts a learned immunologic reaction against it in an inappropriate manner.

 The role of alarmins

 Unfortunately, diabetes encourages the glycation of many proteins in the body.
-AGE is also contributed by the typical Western diet which features animal fats and proteins cooked at high temperatures, enabling the glycation of exposed amino acids by breaking the peptide structure.
+AGE is also contributed by the typical Western diet, which features animal fats and proteins cooked at high temperatures, enabling the glycation of exposed amino acids by breaking the peptide structure.
 This is the Maillard reaction, and it is important in making foods crisp or browned.
 AGE is also abundant in microwave-cooked foods.

 AGE and the Western diet